01. Wave Apps

 The cons of Calendly are that the free plan only allows you to have one event type.
 An event type is a category for your meeting.
 For example, I have an event type called 'Coaching call' and one called 'Coffee Chat'.

 The other con to Calendly is that you can't customize the email notifications your clients receive if you're on the free plan.
 It's not a big deal though because Calendly's readymade email notifications are just fine.

-What I want you to do is stop sending clients contracts to print, sign, scan, and send back to you because what that does is make your clients jump through hoops to get booked in your schedule.
+Stop sending clients contracts to print, sign, scan, and send back to you because what that does is make your clients jump through hoops to get booked in your schedule.

 Hellosign let's you send contracts electronically.
 So, when a potential client wants to book a spot in your schedule, what you'll do is send them the contract from Hellosign.
-It will allow them to sign the contract right from their inbox so they don't have to print it.
+It will allow them to sign the contract right from their inbox so they don't have to print it!
 They can just click a couple of buttons and sign the contract electronically, then Hellosign sends you both the finalized copy.